cacilhas/montegasppa/docs/2023/02/proprioception.md

 Yesterday I was in a carrier facility where there is a gap in the floor hard to notice.

-So I stumbled it and fell to the floor, breaking my big toe and luxanting my knee.
+So I stumbled it and fell to the floor, breaking my big toe and luxating my knee.

 That’s not a big deal, but there was another issue that makes people confused.